Keris Mas: Literary career

 Keris Mas main contribution in the field of local literature was in short stories.
 By the end of the 1960s, he had written about 60 short stories.
 His first short story was Wasiat Orang Bangsawan (The Last Will and Testament of a Nobleman), published in the magazine Suluh Malaya (The Malayan Torch) in 1946.
-His works are now contained in the following anthologies: Mekar dan Segar (Rise and Shine) (1959); Dua Zaman (Two Eras) (1963); Patah Tumbuh (What Is Lost Returns) (1963); and Pertentangan (Conflict) (1968).
+His works are now contained in the following anthologies: Mekar dan Segar (Rise and Shine) (1959), Dua Zaman (Two Eras) (1963), Patah Tumbuh (What Is Lost Returns) (1963); and Pertentangan (Conflict) (1968).

-He is also the author of four novels: Pahlawan Rimba Malaya (Hero of the Malayan Jungle) (1946); Korban Kesuciannya (His Holy Sacrifice) (1949); Anak Titiwangsa (The Son of Titiwangsa) (1949); Saudagar Besar dari Kuala Lumpur (The Big-Time Merchant From Kuala Lumpur) (1983); and Rimba Harapan (The Jungle of Hope) (1983).
+He is also the author of four novels: Pahlawan Rimba Malaya (Hero of the Malayan Jungle) (1946); Korban Kesuciannya (His Holy Sacrifice) (1949); Anak Titiwangsa (The Son of Titiwangsa) (1949); Saudagar Besar dari Kuala Lumpur (The Big-Time Merchant From Kuala Lumpur) (1983),and Rimba Harapan (The Jungle of Hope) (1983).

 His works are distinguished by their themes of addressing social injustice and strong and lively characters that resonate with the reader.

 Asas 50

-Asas 50 (Angkatan Sasterawan 50) (Writers movement '50) came to existence on 6 August 1950.
+Asas 50 (Angkatan Sasterawan 50) (Writers movement '50) came into existence on 6 August 1950.
 Keris Mas was one of the 19 founding members (comprising teachers and journalists) of the movement, which includes Usman Awang, Abdul Samad Ismail, Masuri SN and others.

 With the motto Seni Untuk Masyarakat (The Arts for the People), it was inspired by the Indonesian writers movement, Angkatan 45, and has been described as a watershed moment for the development of Malay literature in the region.
 Seen as an angry young men movement, it championed several aims: